-Over 1,600 trees were planted as landscaping and shelter before Humber Woodland of Remembrance was opened in May 2003.
+Over 1,600 trees were planted as landscaping and shelter when Humber Woodland of Remembrance was opened in May 2003.
 Almost 20 years later, young trees are looking well established and wild flowers flourish.

 All the trees we have planted are natives of this county and include: Oak, Ash, Holly, Wild Cherry, Field Maple, Silver Birch, Hazel, Rowan, Hawthorn, Spindle and Guelder Rose.
 They are protected from rabbits and mulched to prevent too much competition from grass.

-The grass between the trees is regularly mown, and a large area of grass in the centre of the field is cut for hay or silage each summer.
+The grass between the trees is regularly mown.
 The area next to the access track is planted with wild flowers and grasses, as well as a number of native trees.

 Long-term management of Humber Woodland of Remembrance

 (The following is taken from our Conditions of Use and gives you an idea of what you can expect from us)